drupalprojects/search_api/README.txt

     with third-party solutions like Solr, but it's very easy to set up and good for smaller applications or testing.
     See contrib/search_api_db/README.txt for details.
-  * Solr search
-    A search server implementation that connects to an Apache Solr server for indexing and searching.
-The Solr server has to be set up seperately.
-Solr search is a very fast, accurate and professional search solution, sufficient for almost all needs.
-    See contrib/search_api_solr/README.txt for details.

 - Data alterations